 Regions: Beta offerings may only be available in select regions.

 Charges: There is no charge for beta functionality.
 However, free use of beta offerings may be discontinued at any point in time.

 Retirement: At the end of a beta release, DigitalOcean will determine whether to continue an offering through its lifecycle.
 We reserve the right to change the scope of or discontinue a Beta product or feature at any point in time without notice, as outlined in our terms of service.

 Limited Availability offerings are fully functional products and features that are enabled for specific user groups as part of an incremental roll-out strategy.

-Customer availability: Limited Availability functionality is rolled out to specific segments of users in addition to or in place of existing functionality.
+Customer availability: Limited Availability functionality can be rolled out to all customers or specific segments of users in addition to or in place of existing functionality.

 Support: Limited Availability offerings are provided with the same level of support as General Availability features and products.

 Production readiness: They are expected, but not guaranteed, to perform for production-level workloads.
 Where appropriate, SLAs are defined and measured, though not backed by a process of issuing credits.